100 Notable alumni of

 -

 Stephanie Harvey, also known by her in-game name missharvey, is a Canadian video game developer and retired professional gamer.
-She is best known as a Counter-Strike and Counter-Strike: Global Offensive (CS:GO) player, having won five world championships.
+She is best known as a Counter-Strike and Counter-Strike: Global Offensive (CS:GO) player, having won five female world championships.
 She formerly played for Counter Logic Gaming Red.

 -